-If you provide a full-service tool to end-advertiser clients (and if those clients also use your tool to manage ad systems other tha Google Ads), your clients need to understand the differences in each system before they make changes to their accounts.
+Disclosing inconsistencies: If you provide a full-service tool to end-advertiser clients (and if those clients also use your tool to manage ad systems other than Google Ads), your clients need to understand the differences in each system before they make changes to their accounts.

 If your API tool offers bulk editing, copying, importing or exporting of Google Ads campaign data to or from another ad platform, you must disclose to your clients incompatibilities between the platforms to avoid inconsistent or erroneous data transfers.
 You also must offer clients the ability to make adjustments and/or cancel data transfers to resolve or avoid such incompatibilities.

 Example: Say your API tool allows clients to import non-Google Ads data into Google Ads, but the non-Google Ads data isn't available at the same level of granularity as Google Ads data (such as Google Ads allows targeting at the postcode level but the other ad platform only allows targeting at the city level).
 You must disclose this inconsistency before the data import is completed and offer your client the ability to cancel the import or modify the campaign data before proceeding.